 Don’t worry, though!
-If you’re serious about writing as a career, getting started won’t be a problem.
-You just have to commit (and get excited, of course).
+If you’re serious about writing as a career, the hardest part is actually getting started.

 From a collection of social media accounts to follow, to websites that provide excellent ideas and options for publication, here is a list of the best resources for freelance writers who are serious about getting their content out, and are willing to work hard.